raml-org/raml-spec/versions/raml-10/raml-10.md

     kind: Employee
 ```

-You can also override the value of the discriminator for each individual concrete class.
-In the following example we will replace the default type discriminator values by their lowercase versions using `discriminatorValue`:
+You can also override the default for `discriminatorValue` for each individual concrete class.
+In the following example we will replace the default by their lowercase versions using `discriminatorValue`:

 ```yaml
 #%RAML 1.0